The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 # Choosing the foundations, MVP, and stretch features
 Once you have the stories, you have to break them up by priority.
 What should you build first?
 There's basically 3 stages of a project:

-1. The foundations are technically done, but basically no features.
+1. The basic building blocks are done, but no real features.
 (FOUNDATIONS)
 2. This now has just enough features to be useful.
 (MVP)
 3. I can add additional features one by one safely now!
 (STRETCH)